-7 Ways to Stop Procrastinating and Get More Freelance Work
+7 Ways to Stop Procrastinating and Start Getting the Clients You Deserve

 The rewards of marketing—new clients, more money, and a stable, successful freelance business—seem far off.
 And they are, because it usually takes time to get new clients.
 Experts say that up to 90% of the time, a client isn’t ready to hire a freelancer when we first market to them.
 Sometimes it takes a year or more of regular follow up before a client hires us.